-For each monthly billing period, the peak demand based charge for an installation on this network tariff is calculated by:
+For each monthly billing period, the peak demand charge for a customer on this network tariff is calculated by:

-- (a) multiplying the peak demand based charge by the number of days in the period; and - (b) multiplying the amount calculated in (a) by the respective maximum demand recorded during the time of use peak period, as per section 20.2.
+- (a) multiplying the demand charge (NUoS) applying to peak periods by the number of days in the monthly billing cycle; and - (b) multiplying the amount calculated in (a) by the maximum demand calculated for peak periods during the monthly billing cycle, as per section 7.4.2.

-For each monthly billing period, the off-peak demand based charge for an installation on this network tariff is calculated by:
+For each monthly billing period, the off-peak demand charge for a customer on this network tariff is calculated by:

-- (a) multiplying the off-peak demand based charge by the number of days in the period; and - (b) multiplying the amount calculated in (a) by the respective maximum demand recorded during the time of use off-peak period, as per section 20.2.
+- (a) multiplying the demand charge applying to off-peak periods (NUoS) by the number of days in the monthly billing cycle; and - (b) multiplying the amount calculated in (a) by the maximum demand calculated for off-peak periods during the monthly billing cycle, as per section 7.4.2.

-Table 22 sets out the time of use periods applicable to this network tariff.
+Table 17 sets out the time of use periods applicable to this network tariff.

-Table 22: Time periods for large business low voltage time of use demand
+Table 17: Time periods for business low voltage distributed energy resource